 Swimming to Help With Hip Pain in Pregnancy

 Even before I found out I was pregnant the pain in my hips was the focus of my physiotherapy which I attribute to my son getting stuck during labour and requiring a forceps delivery.
-Naturally, I was apprehensive about hip pain being a problem this time and, unsurprisingly, I was right to be concerned.
+Naturally, I was apprehensive about hip pain in pregnancy being a problem this time and, unsurprisingly, I was right to be concerned.

 This ability to move about was missing in my first pregnancy, so my health suffered.
 I gained a lot of weight last time which I think I have been able to avoid this time… I suppose we will find out how effective it has been in a couple of months!